navjotsagoo/python-app-on-pcf-air-gapped-environments/README.md

 If you are building a python application, you likely need access to PyPi and other repositories that host application dependencies.
 Python buildpacks in Cloud Foundry can download these dependencies from the internet on-demand when python apps are deployed to the platform.

-However, in many cases, the same python application needs to be deployed in air-gapped, disconnected cloud foundry environments that do not have access to external PyPi repositories.
+However, in many cases, the same python application needs to be deployed in air-gapped, disconnected cloud foundry environments that do not have access to external PyPi and Anaconda repositories.
 In such cases, use the following instructions to deploy your python application in disconnected environments.

 ## PreReqs
 - cf CLI